 Global health student summer program in Malawi: A new model for interprofessional training, 2010-2013

-An annual interprofessional student summer program in Malawi was sponsored by the University of Maryland Baltimore's Global Health Interprofessional Council and led by Dr. Miriam Laufer from 2010 to 2013.
-Students were chosen from each professional school to participate in this unique 6-week experience, which not only cultivated closer collaboration among the students and faculty but also built and strengthened links with Malawian organizations.
+An annual interprofessional student summer program in Malawi was sponsored by the University of Maryland, Baltimore's Global Health Interprofessional Council and led by Miriam Laufer, MD, from 2010 to 2013.
+Students were chosen from each professional school to participate in this unique six-week experience, which not only cultivated closer collaboration among the students and faculty but also built and strengthened links with Malawian organizations.

 2010: An interdisciplinary assessment of access to health care for orphans and vulnerable children in Malawi

 The inaugural interdisciplinary team performed a case study in the Salima district of Malawi to evaluate the health, legal and psycho-social support services provided to orphans and vulnerable children in a rural community and to assess their access to these services on an individual level.
 The interprofessional faculty team was led by Miriam Laufer (medicine) and included Virginia Rowthorn (law), Jody Olsen (social work), and Judy Porter (dentistry).